- Document checklist

 If you split from your civil partner or your marriage breaks down, your Spouse Visa becomes automatically curtailed.
 You must notify the Home Office of the separation if you want to be able to stay in the UK.

-You might need to leave the UK and return to your country of origin if you are not able to apply for a different visa such as the Tier 2 Work Visa.
+You might need to leave the UK and return to your country of origin if you are not able to apply for a different visa such as the Skilled Worker Visa.

 However, in some exceptional circumstances, applicants may be eligible for a form of humanitarian protection.
 If you have been living in the UK but have become a victim of domestic abuse, modern slavery or human trafficking, you may be able to apply for a temporary leave to remain status.
 In this event, you will become eligible for Legal Aid support and you may be able to stay in the UK and live independently as a single person.